Cosmo7/TweenMachine/README.md

 	Debug.Log("Tween complete!);
 };
 ```
-The tween starts running as soon as it is created, and destroys itself after calling onComplete.
+The tween component is added and immediately starts running, and destroys itself after calling onComplete.

+## Easing Options
+TweenMaker offers the following types of easing, as described at https://easings.net/
+* Linear
+* Quadratic
+* Cubic
+* Quartic
+* Quintic
+* Sine
+* Circular
+* Exponential
+* Elastic
+* Back
+* Bounce

+These easings can be applied as
+* In
+* Out
+* In-Out